AnneMayor/annemayor/README.md

    - 🇰🇷 Born and raised in South Korea.
 But fluent in English through Software Engineering Internship in New York 🇺🇸
    - Crushing on 🏋️‍♂️F45 Training Pragram and running.
 I hope to join in Boston Marathon Contest someday 🏃‍♀️
    - 📚🎧☕ Love to read books in beautiful cafe with tasty coffee.
 I used to travel to look for awesome cafes to rest.
-   - 🎨 Fan of Webtoon, Japanese Animation and Disney
+   - 🎨 Fan of Seventeen, Webtoon, Japanese Animation and Disney

 <!--